 The Department provides ongoing and on-demand safety and training programs, including fire extinguisher training, evacuation training, personal safety and others.
 These can be given at any College location, usually at a time of your choosing.

 Classrooms and offices at all College locations are locked during non-business hours.
-On the Marple Campus, students and employees are permitted after hours, provided an appropriate faculty or staff member authorizes their entry.
+On the Marple Campus, students and employees are permitted after hours, provided an appropriate faculty or staff member authorizes their entry and accompanies them.
 After normal business hours, sign-in and sign-out are required.
 During business hours, some remote doors may be locked.
 Exit from these doors is always possible, but you may not be able to enter from the outside.
 The college does not maintain off site facilities for clubs or activities other then the Campuses and Centers listed

 Delaware County Community College is committed to an environment conducive to the academic, professional and personal development of students, faculty and staff without the fear of sexual assault.
 The College prohibits and will not tolerate sexual assaults by an employee, student or other individual present on College premises.